The most recent SCORE Notice of Funding Opportunities (NOFO) are available at:

 Consultants and collaborators must have their own research support.
 SCORE funds cannot be used to fund a consultant or external collaborator's research project or to pay their effort in person months.
 However, consultants can be paid a modest honorarium.
 Letters from the proposed consultants and/or collaborators specifying their role in the project and their biographical sketches must be included in the grant application.

-A. Applicants must follow the specific instructions on Appendix materials as described in NOT-OD-17-035.
+must follow the specific instructions on Appendix materials as described in

 The same guidelines and advice would apply when an SC3 PI applies for an SC1.

-A. Questions regarding the electronic submission of applications should be directed to grants.gov or the eRA Commons Help Desk (see frequently asked questions).
+Questions regarding the electronic submission of applications should be directed to grants.gov or the eRA Commons Help Desk (see

 **NOTE: If the Initial Review Group determined that the proposed research involving human subjects and/or vertebrate animals was unacceptable (Code 44), when NIGMS staff requests JIT information you should include a detailed statement addressing the IRG's concerns with your just-in-time submission.
 This will expedite the pre-award process if your application is selected for funding.

-A. No. SC awardees are not eligible to apply for/receive diversity or administrative supplements.
+PA-18-936.
+They remain ineligible to apply for/receive diversity or other kinds of administrative supplements.

 For questions on the review of applications: